gmurro/master-thesis/README.md

-# 🎓 Final dissertation for MSc in Artificial Intelligence 📄
+# 🎓 Final thesis for MSc in Artificial Intelligence 📄

 This repository contains a final thesis realized for the [Master's degree in Artificial Intelligence](https://corsi.unibo.it/2cycle/artificial-intelligence), University of Bologna.